Skip to Main Content

 • Contact the education department or connect with the person who coordinates field education within organizations where they are interested in doing their field experience.

-• Review the field site list in Meditrek®.
-Instructions to access the field site list are located on the Office of Field Experience website.
-This is a list of field sites that Walden University College of Nursing students have used in the past.
+• Review the practicum site list in Meditrek®.
+Instructions to access the practicum site list are located on the Office of Field Experience website.
+This is a list of practicum sites that Walden University College of Nursing students have used in the past.

 Note: A facility’s listing on this site does not guarantee that the site will be able to accommodate a student or that an active Affiliation Agreement is on file, but it is a good place to start.